Aviah/one-click-django-polls-tutorial/tutorial_part4.md

 	#
 	nothing to commit (working directory clean)

-After the merge, the local repository is ahead of the main project repository:
+After the merge, the local repository is ahead of the main project repository.
+Push the updates:

 	you@dev-machine: git push